autocatalytic/autocatalytic/README.md

-- 👋 Hi
+- 👋
-- 👀 Love markets, teams, sharing, and moneyness
+- 👀 Love markets, teams, GreenPill, and moneyness
-- 🎯 Positive sum mindset builder & competitor
 - 📜 Engineer and exited DevOps/BizOps founder
-- 💞️ Any relief amidst the tragedy of the commons
-- 🌱 Studying Rust, Substrate and Anchor
+- 🌱 Rust, Substrate, TypeScript and Anchor

 <!---
 autocatalytic/autocatalytic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.